Political trial: Biased trials in democracies

-Political trials in United Kingdom
+Political trials in the United Kingdom

 In Northern Ireland, Diplock Courts tried anyone charged with a politically related offence and provided for delays in permitting legal access to suspects where the suspect could be interrogated for up to seven days.
 While suspects retained the right to silence, it was on condition that if they chose to rely upon it, a trial judge could later draw an adverse inference from their silence.
 One notable case, of many, arising from the British political courts in Northern Ireland is that of Belfast man Christy Walsh case.